hauleth/hauleth/content/post/log-all-the-things.md

 approach you could abuse translators, but that was error prone, as first successful translator was breaking pipeline, so you couldn't just smash one on top and then keep rest working as is.
-With "new" approach and structured logging you can just traverse the report and replace all occurences of the unsafe data with anonymised data.
+With "new" approach and structured logging you can just traverse the report and replace all occurrences of the unsafe data with anonymised data.
 For example:

 ```elixir